tom-sapletta-com/tom.sapletta.com/README.md

       - Admin - make a config data file date
         - User - access for more Private data
           - Guest - access only for Public and share Private/user/guest

+Interesting solutions:
+  - Decode private data by JS function
+    - for all data which are private
+    - data which the Internet search engine should be saving as original string, but as encoding data
+  - opportunity to present data from an external server
+  - the file structure for the data set (Private/Public, Core/Community)